 Based on recommendations from BAAQMD (Cordova 2015; BAAQMD 2016) and information provided in the AERSURFACE users' guide, each month in the modeling period was classified as either dry, average, or wet, and this information was later used in Stage 3 of AERMET.
 The rainfall data for the San Francisco International Airport for the 30-year period ending 2016 were gathered, and 30-year monthly averages were computed for each month.
 The monthly statistics for a given month were not used in the average if more than 5 days of data were missing in a given month.
 The next step was to compute the ratio of the monthly precipitation total for a given month during the modeling period and the corresponding 30-year monthly average.
 If the ratio was less than 0.5, the month was designated as dry.
 If the ratio was greater than or equal to 0.5 but less than 2, the month was designated as average.
-If the ratio was greater than or equal to 2, the month was designated as wet.
-Table 8 shows the moisture classification of the region.
+If the ratio of the region.